Annual Consumer Information Notice

 Housing and Meal Plan Refund Policies

 All Student Housing Contracts must be canceled in writing.
 A student who has an active Student Housing Contract may choose to cancel that contract via the exception form should the exception request be approved.
-For more information, go to the Housing website or contact the Office of the Director of Student Life & Development, Hass-Darr Hall, Suite 102, Missouri State University-West Plains, (417) 255-7233.
+For more information, go to the Housing website or contact the Office of Residence Life, Grizzly Lofts Office Suite, Missouri State University-West Plains, (417) 255-8020.

 Financial Aid Withdrawal and Refund Policy